How to Read Candlestick Charts Like a Pro

 Morning Star

-Signals a strong bullish reversal.
+Signals a very strong bullish reversal.

 Evening Star